-If the players were already wound up, everything's going well for them.
+If the playershad already ascended , everything's going well for them.
 Otherwise, they must find a way to escape, and join the truck; either by repelling the first assailants who descend into the well (peasants, or soldiers of the small garrison nearby), or via another exit: the canal despite the shark-snakes, or the collapsed exit tunnel, or the openings above the pagan temple, or by blowing up the sub-cavern of the yodic temple...

 A chase, in and out of the cave, is possible.